huj3/TEST/QSTART.rst

 -  **HELP**

-   Please raise an issue at the `issue page <https://github.com/Nextomics/NextDenovo/issues/new/choose>`_.
+   Feel free to raise an issue at the `issue page <https://github.com/Nextomics/NextDenovo/issues/new/choose>`_.
 They would also be helpful to other users.

+   .. important:: Please ask questions on the issue page if possible.
+They are also helpful to other users and avoid answering the same questions again and again.
 -  **CONTACT**

    For additional help, please send an email to huj\_at\_grandomics\_dot\_com.